basham/swit-workshop-writing/slides.md

 > **Person:** I'm just trying to read this article!
 I can't find the close button!

 Notes:
 Writing that is not polite wastes time, imposes, or is rude.
-For example, a person is reading is article and a popup automatically appears, saying "Spin this wheel to win!"
+For example, a person is reading an article and a popup automatically appears, saying "Spin this wheel to win!"
 Then to make it worse, the close button is tiny and hard to see.